dice-group/IndQNER/README.md

 |	  512 		|       100      |   0.97  | 0.95 |  0.96  |

 ### Transfer Learning Setting
 We performed several experiments with different parameters in IndoBERT fine-tuning.
-All experiments used learning rate of 2e-5 and batch size of 16.
+All experiments used a learning rate of 2e-5 and a batch size of 16.
 These are the results:

 |Maximum sequence length|Number of e-poch|Precision|Recall|F1 score|
 |-----------------------|----------------|---------|------|--------|